 2. Acquiring Self-Care Life Skills

 Self-care can be a challenge for individuals struggling with substance use disorders.
-Drugs have chemicals that alter your brain’s functioning, which is why most addicts may spend most of their time looking for drugs and alcohol to get high.
+Drugs have chemicals that alter your brain’s functioning, which is why most people who struggle with substance use disorders may spend most of their time looking for drugs and alcohol to get high.
 At some point, drug abusers may not be aware that the habit makes them neglect self-care.

 You can learn to perform basic things at a rehab facility, such as planning for a proper diet, getting enough sleep, and exercising for your physical, mental, and emotional well-being.
 You need to develop these habits to ensure you can take care of yourself after treatment.